 An affirmation is a positive statement used to reshape and encourage a positive outlook and confidence in achieving goals.
 These affirmations for anxiety help counteract anxiety and other feelings of inadequacy.

 This is something that is easy to imagine but often difficult to perform.
 In fact even if you are faithful with reciting affirmations, they may not be the answer or the only answer.
 It may be a matter of retraining your brain to think upbeat thoughts and to act accordingly.

 First, try to avoid statements that have a negative impact like “I won’t overeat.”
-The better statement is “I am slim”.
-There are methods to reinforce the statements like looking in the mirror or to rub the area you want to reduce by making your statement.
+The better statement is “I will stay healthy”.
+There are methods to reinforce the statements like looking in the mirror or to touch the area you want to affect by making your statement.
 It will help your brain connect with the statement and reinforce the affirmation making it more powerful.

 Some words you might want to consider in your affirmations include: